zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 \end{aligned}
 $$

-In general, *the visible projected area is greater or equal to the ordinary projected area*.
-This is caused by self-occlusion, which eliminates the (formerly negative) contribution of back-facing surface elements.
-The two types of projected areas coincide only if the view angle is sufficiently steep, or the microgeometry -- sufficiently short, so that the latter does not extend outside the volume swept by the macrosuface as it is translated along the view direction.
+In general, *the visible projected area is greater or equal to the signed projected area*.
+This is caused by self-occlusion, which eliminates the (formerly negative) contribution of back-facing microfacets.
+The two types of projected areas coincide only if the view angle is sufficiently steep, or the microsurface -- sufficiently short, so that the latter does not extend outside the volume swept by the macrosuface as it is translated along the view direction.
 This leads to one of the key assumptions of the microfacet theory: *the microsurface must be infinitesimally tall*.
-This limitation manifests itself at grazing angles, and should be familiar to those who have practical experience with bump and normal maps.
+This limitation manifests itself at grazing angles, and should be familiar to those who have practical experience with bump and normal mapping.
+Furthermore, since the signed projected areas of the microsurface and the macrosurface coincide, we can only allow the viewing angles that obey $\small (\bm{v} \cdot \bm{n}) \ge 0$.
+If an observer is below the macrosurface, she must must reverse the signs of both $\small \bm{n}$ and $\small \bm{m}$ (which will result in a new microsurface with different statistics).

-With the assumption in place, we can combine Eqn.
+With the assumption (that all surface areas are the same) in place, we can combine Eqn.
 1a and 2a into

 $$ \tag{3a}
 	1 =